asyncapi/website/pages/docs/tutorials/websocket/index.md

 ```

 ## Background context
 [WebSocket](https://en.wikipedia.org/wiki/WebSocket) is a communication protocol that enables simultaneous bidirectional data exchange between a client and a server over a single, long-lived connection.
-Unlike HTTP, which relies on the request-response model, WebSocket is ideal for scenarios where real-time, interactive and low-latency communication is necessary.
+Unlike HTTP, which relies on the request-response model, WebSocket is ideal for scenarios where real-time, interactive, and low-latency communication is necessary.

 ```mermaid